romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial1-en.md

    **Is there any HTTP communication between a server and a client?**

    <br>
-   **Help: a problem of permissions?**
+   **Help: your webpage does not open ?**
+   If your webpage does not open, it might be a problem of permissions.
 To be able to serve your pages, the HTTP server (Apache) of the IUT must have the permission to read the Web pages (`r--`) and to enter the folders leading to the Web page (`--x`).
 During this course, we will use the [ACL permission mechanism](https://wiki.archlinux.org/index.php/Access_Control_Lists) which is more flexible than the traditional UNIX file permissions system.
 To give permissions to the `www-data` user (Apache), use the command `setfacl` in a